 Each objective comes with varying features and optimization options to ensure you get the results that you desire.
 Not selecting the right objective could prevent you from making full use of what Facebook has to offer.
 Let’s say you have a website whereby you are selling flower bouquets.
 The main revenue driving goal in this case would be sales.
 However, you have set up a campaign optimizing for driving traffic (link clicks) to the website at the lowest cost.

 How does this help your revenue driving goal?
 It doesn’t!
 As the objective is set to drive traffic, Facebook will be optimizing its ad serving to users who are within your target audience and are most likely to click on the ad, regardless of their likelihood to convert.
 Thus, Facebook does what it is told, but you miss out on a better ROI.

 If you had set up a campaign with a conversion objective, Facebook would have optimized towards showing your ads to users who are more likely to convert after clicking on your ads.

 Making Decisions Based on Early Data

-Alternatively, you can also set aside a specific amount of budget for your ad campaigns before deciding on the next steps.
 Facebook recommends 50 conversions/results within a span of 7 days for the learning process to be completed.
 In terms of budget, if you have a CPA of $5, that would mean spending about $5×50=$250.

-So, the question is, why does your CPM matter in Facebook marketing?
+Why does CPM matter in Facebook marketing?